gardener/gardener/docs/proposals/20-ha-control-planes.md

 </details>

-> NOTE: Also see the [`Known Limitations`](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/#known-limitations)
+> **Note:** Also see the [Known Limitations](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/#known-limitations) topic.

-### Availability Zone Outage simulation
+### Availability Zone Outage Simulation

 A zone outage was simulated by doing the following (Provider:AWS):
-*  Network ACL were replaced with empty ACL (which denies all ingress and egress).
+*  The network ACL were replaced with empty ACL (which denies all ingress and egress).
 This was done for all subnets in a zone.
 Impact of denying all traffic:
-   *  Kubelet running on the nodes in this zone will not be able to communicate to the Kube Apiserver.
-This will inturn result in `Kube-Controller-Manager` changing the status of the corresponding `Node` objects to `Unknown`.
+   *  The kubelet running on the nodes in this zone will not be able to communicate to the Kube Apiserver.
+This will in turn result in `Kube-Controller-Manager` changing the status of the corresponding `Node` objects to `Unknown`.
    *  Control plane components will not be able to communicate to the kubelet, thereby unable to drain the node.
-*  To simulate the scenario where `Machine-Controller-Manager` is unable to create/delete machines, `cloudprovider` credentials were changed so that any attempt to create/delete machines will be un-authorized.
+*  To simulate the scenario where `Machine-Controller-Manager` is unable to create/delete machines, `cloudprovider` credentials were changed so that any attempt to create/delete machines will be unauthorized.

-Worker groups were configured to use `region: eu-west-1` and `zones: eu-west-1a, eu-west-1b, eu-west-1c`. `eu-west-1a` zone was brought down following the above steps.
-State before and after the outage simulation is captured below.
+Worker groups were configured to use `region: eu-west-1` and `zones: eu-west-1a, eu-west-1b, eu-west-1c`.
+The `eu-west-1a` zone was brought down following the above steps.
+The state before and after the outage simulation is captured below.

 <details>
 <summary>State before the outage simulation</summary>